Zergleb/Jaql/README.md

     }

     dependencies {
-        compile 'com.github.Zergleb:Jaql:0.0.1' // You can see the releases in the releases tab.
+        compile 'com.github.Zergleb:Jaql:(Last Tagged Release Number e.g. '0.0.1')' // You can see the releases in the releases tab.
     }